 Non-Recourse Carveout Guarantees May Not Be Available or Enforceable, Which Increases the Risk of Loss Due to Fraud, Waste or Other Bad Acts by a Borrower.
-With respect to some of the Mortgages, no guarantee of the nonrecourse carveout provisions of the related loan documents may have been obtained.
-In addition, with respect to some of the Mortgages, the related nonrecourse carveout provisions of the related loan documents may be guaranteed, in whole or in part, by non-U.S. individuals or entities, which may decrease the likelihood of recovery under such guarantee.
-In addition, some of the Mortgages may be guaranteed, in whole or in part, by the sponsors of the respective borrowers or other parties that are funds or other entities, the terms of which may be subject to expiration or other structural contingencies.
-In such cases, such loan documents may require such entities to extend their terms or to otherwise take action or provide additional security to the lender regarding the continued existence of such entities during the terms of such Mortgages.
+With respect to some of the Mortgages, no guarantee of the nonrecourse carveout provisions of the loan documents may have been obtained.
+In addition, with respect to some of the Mortgages, the nonrecourse carveout provisions of the loan documents may be guaranteed, in whole or in part, by non-U.S. individuals or entities, which may decrease the likelihood of recovery under such guarantee.
+In addition, some of the Mortgages may be guaranteed, in whole or in part, by the borrower sponsors or other parties that are funds or other entities, the terms of which may be subject to expiration or other structural contingencies.
+In such cases, the loan documents may require such entities to extend their terms or to otherwise take action or provide additional security to the lender regarding the continued existence of such entities during the terms of such Mortgages.